abilandz/PH8124/Lecture_2/Lecture_2.md

 ```linux
 nano someFile.txt
 ```
 Now you are in the **nano** wonderland, not any longer in the **Bash** shell.
 This means that the commands you type now and all keyboard strokes are interpreted differently.
 After you have edited some existing text or wrote something new, simply in **nano** press ```CTRL+o``` (to write out into the physical file ```someFile.txt``` what you have edited so far in the editor --- this is the same thing as saving, just jargon is different...).
-When you are done with editing, press ```CTRL+x``` to exit **nano**, and get back to the terminal.
+When you are done with editing, press ```CTRL+x``` to exit **nano** (and type 'y' followed by 'Enter' if you want to save the changes in the same file you started with), and get back to the terminal.
 Of course, usage of **nano** is not mandatory to edit files, and for large files it is very inconvenient, but there are two nice things about **nano** which shouldn't be underestimated --- it is always available on basically all **Linux** distributions, and it can be run in the terminal (this becomes very relevant when connecting and working remotely on some computer, where access to graphics by default is not enabled!).
+But for the lengthy file editing, use some graphics-based editor: **gedit** is very easy to use without any prior experience, while **emacs** or **vim** are difficult for beginners, however they offer much more features.

 We have already seen how to define your own aliases and variables and we already stressed out one important point: Their lifetime is limited to the duration of terminal session in which you have defined them.
 In any new terminal you start, their definitions are not known.
 But there is own important thing which happens behind the scene each time you start a new terminal, and before you can start typing anything: **Bash** reads automatically some configuration files end executes line-by-line whatever is being set in them.
 There are bunch of configuration files which **Bash** might read when you open a new terminal, and the order and precedence of their reading matters.
 In the most cases of interest, it suffices to know that you need to edit the **Bash** configuration file called ```.bashrc```.
 This file must be stored directly in your home directory (if it's stored somewhere else **Bash** will not read it by default).
 In order to highlight that, typically we refer to this important configuration file with ```~/.bashrc```, where the special character ```~``` (tilde) is the shortcut for the absolute path to your home directory.
 As an example, execute: